For anyone who needs to hear this: We didn’t stop being human when we became parents.

 Nothing fills you and drains you quite like being a parent.
 I think that in our deep, dedicated love for our children, we lose sight of self-love, or at least it moves down on the priority list.

 Of course, when our children are babies they require more of our time, even during toddlerhood too, but that mentality seems to stick and stack.
-Too often, we shelf our needs, wants, and desires way back in the pantry on the top shelf no one can reach, far behind everyone else’s.
+Too often, we shelf our needs, wants and desires way back in the pantry on the top shelf no one can reach, far behind everyone else’s.
 Sometimes we even forget they are there.

 I am here to say, it is time to dust them off.

 As with all relationships, which parenting most certainly is, there must be some sort of balance.
 When we neglect ourselves in this way, we think we are doing our kids a service, but I dare to say that when we take ourselves out of the race completely, ongoingly, our children actually suffer.
 It leaves us feeling burnt out, tapped out, resentful, and on edge.
-When our overwhelm becomes so big that it engulfs us like a blue whale (which, fun fact, is the biggest whale of the sea), we become parents we don’t want to be.
+When our overwhelm becomes so big that it engulfs us like a blue whale (which, fun fact, is the biggest whale in the sea), we become parents we don’t want to be.

 We aren’t angry parents.
 We are just parents with unmet needs, lagging skills, and lots of overwhelm - both sensorially and emotionally.